lgcelarie/inventory-checker/README.md

 ## Roadmap

-- Use a S3 bucket for the origin file
+- Use a S3 bucket for the origin file (DONE)

 - Use a layer to reduce the file uploading time

 - Implement a frontend to add items?

+- Use a remote backend for Terraform

 ## Usage/Examples